What should I do if I think my child has a Special Educational Need or Disability?

-A school social worker (Natalie from Caritas) – who takes time to speak to children one-to-one or on a small group basis to discuss any issues the children may have or unwanted feelings
+A school social worker (Helen from Caritas) – who takes time to speak to children one-to-one or on a small group basis to discuss any issues the children may have or unwanted feelings

 Self-confidence and Self-esteem groups – to develop self-confidence and self-esteem for those who need it.